stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Creating path list
     New Path: 5 4
     mpath: 5 4
+    Current Path = <5 4> does not complete uncovered p.d. path.
     Counter: 1 | Number of paths: 1
     Checking for paths of 4 or more
     Potential theta: 4
     Creating path list
     New Path: 2 4
     mpath: 2 4
+    Current Path = <2 4> does not complete uncovered p.d. path.
     Counter: 1 | Number of paths: 1
     Checking for paths of 4 or more
     Potential alpha: 7 | Potential gamma: 4